VHS Revival Revisits a significant turning point for the madman in the hockey mask.

 Rob – It was not stolen.
 Two people at the hospital are missing.
 Is this coincidence?
 He’s alive.

 Some of their grievances were very much warranted, particularly those which questioned the artistic merit of a sub-genre whose nihilistic business plan knew no shame, and the majority of critics probably realised that this was the movie that would influence Jason’s transition into a cheap marketing gimmick of inexhaustible value.
-Perhaps they didn’t know how, but they knew; there was simply too much profit at stake.
 In the end, Paramount were happy to lose the gore, but they were unwilling to put their most valuable marquee attraction to bed at the peak of his popularity, and a new angle was needed to salvage the character if he was to survive the decade.

 Doctor – [to Trish] Under extreme duress, people are capable of extraordinary behaviour.
 That’s what happened when your brother violently attacked the killer.
 At that moment, it was perfectly normal for him to act to protect himself.